Israel lobby in the United States: Coordination with Israeli officials

-Rabbi Alexander Schindler, former chair of the Conference of Presidents of Major Jewish Organizations (a US advocacy group), told an Israeli magazine in 1976, "The Presidents' Conference and its members have been instruments of official governmental Israeli policy.
+Rabbi Alexander Schindler, the former chair of the Conference of Presidents of Major Jewish Organizations (a US advocacy group), told an Israeli magazine in 1976, "The Presidents' Conference and its members have been instruments of official governmental Israeli policy.
 It was seen as our task to receive directions from government circles and to do our best no matter what to affect the Jewish community."
 Hyman Bookbinder, a high-ranking official of the American Jewish Committee, once said "Unless something is terribly pressing, really critical or fundamental, you parrot Israel's line in order to retain American support.
 As American Jews, we don't go around saying Israel is wrong about its policies."

 Bard noted in 2009 that "by framing the issues in terms of the national interest, AIPAC can attract broader support than would ever be possible if it was perceived to represent only the interests of Israel.
 This does not mean AIPAC does not have a close relationship with Israeli officials, it does, albeit unofficially.
 Even so, the lobby some times comes into conflict with the Israeli government."